Introduction

 The Division of Berlin

-Following World War II, Germany was split into four sectors governed by the Allies: the United States, the Soviet Union, Great Britain, and France.
-This division also extended to the capital city, Berlin.
-The map of Berlin during the Cold War represents the physical separation of the city into East Berlin, controlled by the Soviet Union, and West Berlin, governed by the Western Allies.
+Following World War II, Germany was split into four sectors governed by the Allies: the United States, Soviet Union, Great Britain and France.
+It also expanded to the capital city, Berlin, in the same year.
+Cold War Berlin map depicts the actual division of Berlin city into East Berlin which is under the Soviet Union ‘s rule, and West Berlin which is under the rule of United States, Great Britain and France.

 The Berlin Wall